 4. Ability to grow with your business

-Outsourcing your bookkeeping to a specialized bookkeeping firm means that you have access to a team of bookkeepers that can take on the extra work required as your business expands.
+Outsourcing your bookkeeping to a specialized bookkeeping firm means you have access to a team of bookkeepers who can take on the extra work required as your business expands.
 They can also provide you with other accounting services such as payroll, accounts payable management, accounts receivable management, and controllership services, all of which will come in handy as your business grows.

 Hiring a bookkeeper to take over the tedious task of managing your books is an excellent idea.
-It will free up your time and allow you to commit more of your resources to expand your business and make critical financial decisions.
+It will free up time and allow you to commit more resources to expand your business and make critical financial decisions.
 Enkel can help with all of your bookkeeping and back-office solutions.

 We thoroughly research and test the apps we include in our regular workflow for Client bookkeeping services.
 After deciding on criteria for evaluating the software and then researching the app itself, we tested the app, noting its strengths and weaknesses.
 We then work with the app for at least a few weeks before deciding whether to recommend it to our readers.
 We use the software as it was designed for its intended tasks.
 For a detailed walk-through of how we select and evaluate software, please see the details of our process.